Qantas data breach: Here's what was stolen in cyberattack, what the airline said, and what you can do | Company Business News

 Qantas joins a growing list of airlines suffering hacking breaches in recent weeks, including Alaska Air Group Inc.’s Hawaiian Airlines and Canada’s WestJet Airlines.

-The US Federal Bureau of Investigation has warned that notorious cybercrime group Scattered Spider was targeting airlines using techniques impersonating employees or contractors to hack into IT systems.
+The US Federal Bureau of Investigation has warned that the notorious cybercrime group Scattered Spider was targeting airlines using techniques that impersonate employees or contractors to hack into IT systems.

 (With inputs from Bloomberg and Reuters)